smart-edge-open/specs/doc/applications-onboard/network-edge-applications-onboarding.md

        make start_openness_cloud
        ```

-       > **NOTE**: At the time of writing this guide, there was no firewall rules defined for the Camera simulator & Smart City cloud containers.
+       > **NOTE**: At the time of writing this guide, there was no firewall rules defined for the camera simulators & Smart City cloud containers.
 If none is defined, firewall must be stopped or disabled before continuing.
 All communication back to the office nodes will be blocked.
 Run the below on both machines.
        > ```shell
        > systemctl stop firewalld
        > ```